-This pop culture team-based guessing game is a lot of fun and can be played anywhere—hotel room, beach house, camping tent—as a parlor game.
-It's also an excellent ice breaker at family reunions and multigenerational gatherings.
+This pop culture team-based guessing game is a lot of fun and can be played anywhere— road trips, hotel room, beach house, camping tent—as a parlor game.
+It's also an excellent icebreaker you can play at family reunions and multigenerational gatherings.

 Celebrity is played with a group of at least six people.

 You'll need the following materials to get started:

 - small slips of paper and a pen or pencil for each player.